Tech-at-DU/Flask-Playlister/P12-Deleting-Comments/content.md

 Remember that currently we do not have authentication so we'll just be letting any user create and delete comments.
 As we developed this project for a go live, we would probably add authentication and only allow people to delete their own comments!

+**For this chapter, you will be writing all the code on your own.
+Refer back to similar code you did for playlists to guide you.
+You can do this!**

 # Deleting Comments

 You need to define a route.
 Here is the list of the current routes with a new one added for the comment form at the bottom.